-GAAQ collects data on students in Grades 3, 4, and 5 in the Elementary School twice per year through the use of Measures of Academic Performance (MAP) assessments in Reading, Math, and Language Usage.
+GAAQ collects data on students in Grades 1 - 5 in the Elementary School three times per year and in Grade KG2 twice per year through the use of Measures of Academic Performance (MAP) assessments.
+Grades KG2-1 are assessed in Reading and Math.
+Grades 2-4 are assessed in Reading, Math, and Language Usage.
+Grade 5 students are assessed in Reading, Math, Language Usage, and Science.

 MAP reports assist teachers and administrators to:

-- establish a student's precise instructional level; - identify which areas to focus on for academic growth; - compare a student's academic progress and growth with other students in the class, grade, school, or internationally; and

-• track academic growth over time.
+- establish a student's precise instructional level; - identify which areas to focus on for academic growth; - compare a student's academic progress and growth with other students in the class, grade, school, or internationally; and - track academic growth over time.